yiwang/stjepang.github.io/_posts/2020-01-25-build-your-own-block-on.md

 ## First attempt

 Note that the [`poll`](https://doc.rust-lang.org/nightly/std/future/trait.Future.html#tymethod.poll) method on every [`Future`](https://doc.rust-lang.org/nightly/std/future/trait.Future.html) takes a pinned future.
 So we need to pin it first.
-While there is a way to do so safely using [`Box::pin()`](https://doc.rust-lang.org/nightly/std/future/trait.Future.html), we’d rather pin the future on the stack rather than heap.
+While there is a way to do that safely using [`Box::pin()`](https://doc.rust-lang.org/nightly/std/future/trait.Future.html), we’d rather pin the future on the stack than heap.

-Unfortunately, the only way of doing so safely right now is by using the `pin-utils` crate:
+Unfortunately, the only way of pinning futures on the stack safely is by using the `pin-utils` crate:

 ```rust
 pin_utils::pin_mut!(future);
 ```

-The [`pin_mut`](https://docs.rs/pin-utils/0.1.0-alpha.4/pin_utils/macro.pin_mut.html) macro will turn `future` from a variable of type `F` into one of type `Pin<&mut F>`.
+The [`pin_mut`](https://docs.rs/pin-utils/0.1.0-alpha.4/pin_utils/macro.pin_mut.html) macro converts `future` from a variable of type `F` into one of type `Pin<&mut F>`.

 Next we’ll need to specify what happens when this future is woken.
 In this case, waking should simply unblock the thread running the future.

 Constructing a `Waker` can be gnarly — just take a peek at the [implementation](https://docs.rs/extreme/666.666.666666/src/extreme/lib.rs.html) of `extreme`.
 And this is the simplest possible way of constructing a `Waker` by hand!
-So many raw pointers, so much unsafe code… why don't we skip this part for now and fill in the blank later?
+So many raw pointers, so much unsafe code… let's skip this part for now and fill in the blank later.

 ```rust
 let waker = todo!();